Correlating Local Quantum Reality with Causally Disconnected Choices: Introduction

-Physical theories developed prior to the early 1900s were deeply rooted in two taken-for-granted tenets: realism and local causality.
+Quantum mechanics, mainly developed around 1925 by Heisenberg, Schr\"odinger, Dirac, Pauli, Jordan, and Born~\cite{Heisenberg1925, Born1925, Dirac1925, Pauli1925, BornH1926, Born1926, Schrodinger1926, Born1927}, prompted the scientific community to mark this year in honor of the 100th anniversary of the theory.
+One of the significant debates around the theory was influenced by pre-1900s physical theories, which were fundamentally rooted in two taken-for-granted tenets: realism and local causality.
 Realism assumes that the physical properties of all systems are well defined regardless of any observers' interventions.
-Local causality, on the other hand, suggests that effects can only derive from nearby causes.
+Local causality, on the other hand, suggests that effects can only be derived from nearby causes.
 From these premises, it readily follows that physical reality can by no means be influenced at a distance.
 Quantum mechanics, it turns out, seems to stand in direct opposition to this state of affairs.
 This discrepancy prompted Einstein, Podolsky, and Rosen (EPR) to boldly challenge the theory.
 Unwilling to negotiate the assumption of local causality, the authors put forward a rationale claiming that quantum mechanics is an incomplete model of the physical world~\cite{EPR1935}.

 It is widely accepted nowadays that Bell inequality violations proved EPR wrong.
 The point, nevertheless, deserves circumspection.
 As Bell showed~\cite{Bell1964,Bell2001} and numerous sophisticated experiments confirmed~\cite{Hensen2015,Giustina2015,Shalm2015,Hensen2016,Rauch2018,Li2018}, a Bell inequality violation implies that Nature is not compatible with the hypothesis of local causality.
-However, intense debate~\cite{Khrennikov2009,Tresser2010,Gisin2012,Maudlin2014,Zukowski2014,Wiseman2014,Wiseman2015,Gillis2015,Norsen2015,Santos2016,Wiseman2017,Abellan2018,Khrennikov2020,Cavalcanti2021} culminated with local causality being acknowledged as a set of hypotheses, often incorporating the assumptions of realistic hidden variables, freedom of choice, and locality.
+However, intense debate~\cite{Khrennikov2009,Tresser2010,Gisin2012,Maudlin2014,Zukowski2014,Wiseman2014,Wiseman2015,Gillis2015,Norsen2015,Santos2016,Wiseman2017,Abellan2018,Khrennikov2020,Cavalcanti2021} culminated with local causality being acknowledged as a set of hypotheses, often incorporating the assumptions of realistic hidden variables, freedom of choice and locality.
 Although many researchers argue that Bell tests disprove locality, thus leading to the phenomenon known as Bell nonlocality~\cite{Brunner2014}, the fact remains that such tests do not definitively resolve the question of which of these hypotheses, if not all of them, is in conflict with Nature's actual behavior.